Keerthi-muppulakunta/Micro_IT_Portfolio_Project-2/README.md

 #  Clock application

 This project is a simple digital clock built with Python's **Tkinter** library.
-It displays the current time and date in a sleek and modern UI.
+It displays the current time and date in a sleek and modern UI.The interface typically shows hours, minutes, and seconds, providing,a versatile tool for timing activities and checking the time simultaneously

 ---